coranlabs/QORE/README.md

 ## Introduction

-**QORE** integrates **Post-Quantum Cryptography** (and **Quantum Random Number Generator (QRNG)**) into the Core network.
+**QORE: Quantum Secure Core** integrates **Post-Quantum Cryptography** (and **Quantum Random Number Generator (QRNG)**) into the Core network.
 Developed by [CoRan Labs](https://www.coranlabs.com/), QORE represents a significant advancement in ensuring robust security for core network against the impending threat of **Quantum Attacks**.
 By migrating classical cryptographic techniques used in the Core to Post-Quantum Cryptographic techniques, QORE offers enhanced security and reliability.

 ## Need for QORE?